High-end design heats up the desert at D3, Dubai’s new creative district

 One of the city’s newest developments, the Dubai Design District, or D3 for short, is one of the most interesting neighborhoods to rise out of the Arabian sands thus far.

-This new development represents true innovative thinking for Dubai, as D3’s mission is to be different by generating art, design, fashion and architecture from within the UAE itself.
+This new development represents true innovative thinking for Dubai, its their mission is to be different by generating art: Dubai design, Dubai fashion and Dubai architecture from within the UAE itself.
 Intentionally modeled on arts areas like New York’s Meatpacking District or London’s Shoreditch, D3 offers a collection of creative spaces, ranging from giants of the fashion and architecture world to small, homegrown shops and businesses, intended to encourage creative inspiration.

 D3 serves as a hub for big, international design players, incorporating Zaha Hadid Architects’ Middle Eastern hub, the UAE headquarters of high fashion brands such as Burberry and Chanel, and a number of high-profile design and architectural practices.
 While these big brands might seem the antithesis of arts startups, their presence is intended to give local talent international inspiration.

 The first phase of Dubai Design District was completed in 2015 with 220 shops, studios and businesses working in the creative industries.
 It’s about to become even bigger, with the next phase being constructed by Foster + Partners (whose offices are already located in the district), and a third waterfront phase which will bring in hotels and more retail.

 Whereas most of Dubai’s neighborhoods sprang solely out of corporate interests, D3 has taken the city’s arts and design community into account.
 In the second phase set to open next year, Foster + Partners spoke to the local design community during the process to help the district evolve as organically as possible.
 The result will be a mix of flexible offices, communal workshops and showrooms, flanked by promenades and outdoor event spaces.